YvoysePierre/BoringCurly_ELT_GUI_Script/README.md

 ```

 # Looping
-Looping is one of the more advanced features of Cory.
+Looping is one of the more advanced features of Curly.
+And I have Mathieu Dombrok to thank for this.
 The `LOOP` command lets you run the same chunk of the script multiple times.
 This can keep you from needing to type out the same series of commands over and over, and can be used to create an infinite automation loop.
+So if you have an infinite amount of flat files to load, and they can’t be loaded into one file, you’re welcome.

 ## Simple Looping